 GUERNSEY BREED HISTORY

 A product of her island home, which lies in the English Channel off the coast of France, the Guernsey has been developed over two centuries to meet modern dairy requirements.
 The Guernsey first became popular in English dairies in the late 18th Century.
 Her renown as an unique producer of rich yellow coloured milk gave her the title "Golden Guernsey".
+Please read below regarding the origin of the Guernsey cow.

 A SHORT HISTORY OF THE GUERNSEY BREED